eloback/nixvim/README.md

 - `lazygit.nix`: Configures the LazyGit plugin for Git integration.
 - `gitsigns.nix`: Configures the GitSigns plugin for displaying Git diff information.

+## SQL

+- `dadbod.nix`: Configures the DadBod plugin for database access.

 ## Utils

 - `telescope.nix`: Configures the Telescope plugin for fuzzy finding and picking.